ohir/mopt/README.md

 }
 ```
 ----
 Mopt package is meant to be used in the PoC code and ad-hoc cli tools.
-It parses os.Args anew on every OptX call.
-There is no user feedback of _"unknown/wrong option"_, nor developer is guarded against opt-letter reuse. _Caveat emptor!_
+It parses two leading bytes of each os.Args entry anew on every OptX call.
+Also, there is no user feedback of _"unknown/wrong option"_, nor developer is guarded against opt-letter reuse. _Caveat emptor!_

 ## <a name="pkg-index">Usage</a>
 * [type Usage](#Usage)